 A Dancer Dies Twice®

-I came across a magazine article in 2015 about ballet dancers, & my imagination sparked a brilliant idea for a book title.
+It was a Sunday afternoon when I came across a newspaper article about ballet dancers in the 'Telegraph', & my imagination sparked a brilliant idea for a book title.

 I found a gap in the market!

 No one was using the unknown saying 'a dancer dies twice' in any format whatsoever, & I do mean no one, not even in any online articles.

 There was NO online magazine, newspaper, blog, NO articles, & NO writer, using 'A Dancer Dies Twice' as a headline or title in 2015, & all my Google searches came up 'empty spaces' of 'no searches found' for 'A Dancer Dies Twice'

 THIS IS THE TRUTH, THE WHOLE TRUTH, AND NOTHING BUT THE TRUTH!

 And this is how my book title 'A Dancer Dies Twice' was founded for my book idea in 2015.

 In 2016 I decided to register my book title with an online Copyright company, but I later discovered by copyright solicitors, this wasn't necessary as Copyright is automatic, as the 'Bernie Convention Copyright' for literary work & authors, published & unpublished, an international agreement, governing copyright, protects an author's creative work, including the creative idea.

 In 2016 I submitted my manuscript to literary agents & publishers like Madeleine Milburn Literary, TV & Film Agency & Curtis Brown Creative Ltd, & many more for feedback using the title on my manuscript 'A Dancer Dies Twice'